CommonRoad/commonroad-scenario-designer/CRD-3D-UPDATE-EN.md

 - When 3D is enabled, TrafficSign/TrafficLight/StopLine nodes in XML include `<z>`.
 - When 3D is disabled, the pipeline forces 2D (both lanelets and controls).

-3) Dependencies

-- Orthometric height conversion depends on pyproj and the EGM96 grid file (`egm96_15.gtx`).
-If not present, either keep ellipsoidal height or install the grid file in your environment.

 ## Behavioral Changes and Compatibility